aldrek/aldrek/README.md

 - 🔭 I’m currently working as a freelancer on Upwork.
 - 🌱 I’m currently learning react and node.js
-- 💬 Ask me about android and ios
+- 💬 Ask me about web developemnt

  ⚡ Github Stats